-The Allianz Technology Trust’s NAV returned 12.9% in April, outperforming the Dow Jones World Technology Index return of 11.8%.
-During the month, stock selection contributed to relative performance, while industry allocation detracted.
-For the year to date period, the Trust’s NAV returned 11.3% and significantly outperformed the benchmark return of 4.6%.
+The Allianz Technology Trust’s NAV returned 14.1% in May, outperforming the Dow Jones World Technology Index return of 8.7%.
+During the month, stock selection contributed while industry allocation detracted from relative performance.
+For the year to date period, the Trust returned 25.7% and significantly outperformed the benchmark return of 13.7%.

-Other top active contributors included overweight positions in Tesla and Okta and an underweight position in Alibaba
+Other top active contributors included overweight positions in MongoDB, CrowdStrike, and Zoom Video.

-Other top active detractors included overweight positions in Take-Two Interactive and RingCentral and an underweight position in Facebook.
+Other top active detractors included overweight positions in Taiwan Semiconductor and Micron and not owning Cisco Systems.

 We continue to believe the technology sector can provide some of the best absolute and relative return opportunities in the equity markets – especially for bottom-up stock pickers.